Updated: August 28, 2023 - 8 min read

 Agile Development was introduced in 2001 by when 17 software developers got together at a ski resort in the Wasatch mountains of Utah and wrote the Agile Manifesto.
 This document still exists online in its original format, and lays out the 4 core principles of agile:

 Individuals and Interactions Over Processes and Tools: This is a people-first mindset that places more value on the team than the structures they have to work with.
 In practice for a product manager, this might mean changing your processes if they’re not working for the team, rather than forcing the team to adapt to the processes.

 Working Software Over Comprehensive Documentation: Before agile, pages and pages and pages of documentation were required before any part of the development process began.
 Now teams place the emphasis on getting the product into the hands of the customer.
-Agile processes prioritize the product, not the bureaucracy around it.
+Agile product development prioritizes the product, not the bureaucracy around it.

 Responding to Change Over Following a Plan: “Don’t laminate the roadmap!”

-In agile, strategic reviews and re-prioritization of features allows teams to respond quickly to change, but in a structured way.
+In agile product development, strategic reviews and re-prioritization of features allows teams to respond quickly to change, but in a structured way.
 Agile doesn’t just allow for change, it expects it.

 What is Scrum?